 Chemical Class: Glycopeptide

-Dalbavancin injection is used to treat acute bacterial skin and skin structure infections (ABSSSI) in adults.
-It belongs to the family of medicines called antibiotics.
+Dalbavancin injection is used to treat acute bacterial skin and skin structure infections (ABSSSI).
+It belongs to the group of medicines known as antibiotics.
 Dalbavancin works by killing bacteria or preventing their growth.
 Dalbavancin will not work for colds, flu, or other virus infections.